-Performance per regression model on held-out development set using metadata features only at absolute growth of counts such as citations (Yogatama et al., 2011).
-The underlying motivation of GTFs is to temper variance in count quantity across disciplines (e.g. biology tends to have more publications than pure math) and time (i.e. absolute publication counts increase from past to present).
-Formally, the ground truth function (GTF) for a term e is defined in terms of document counts for e for R or F:
+Scientific impact is quantified by the program in the form of ground truth functions (GTFs), which concentrate on relative growth of term appearance in unique documents over a baseline count as opposed to absolute growth.
+Previous work has often looked at absolute growth of counts such as citations (Yogatama et al., 2011).
+The underlying motivation of GTFs is to temper variance in count quantity across disciplines (e.g., biology tends to have more publications than pure math) and time (i.e., absolute publication counts increase from past to present).
+Formally, the GTF for a term e is defined in terms of document counts for e for R or F:

-1. r(e): exponentially weighted average of counts of unique TS-documents containing e for the years leading up to and including R, where the interval used for averaging is the size of the forecast gap and where counts in recent years are weighted more heavily.

-2. f(e): exponentially weighted average of counts of unique TS-documents containing e for the years up to and including F, where the interval used for averaging is the size of the forecast gap and where counts in recent years are weighted more heavily.
+- 1. r(e): exponentially weighted average of counts of unique TS-documents containing e for the years leading up to and including R, where the interval used for averaging is the size of the forecast gap and where counts in recent years are weighted more heavily. - 2. f(e): exponentially weighted average of counts of unique TS-documents containing e for the years up to and including F, where the interval used for averaging is the size of the forecast gap and where counts in recent years are weighted more heavily.